vic4key/da-Websocket-Client/README.md

 - [ ] Consider to support sending file
 - [ ] Consider to support more like Socket IO, MQTT, etc
 - [x] Support debug logging to allow user knowing what is backend working like packet header, raw data, etc
-- [ ] Support python plugin system to allow user easy to custom, hijack, mitm, handle, etc without any complex installation
+- [ ] *Support python plugin system to allow user easy to custom, hijack, mitm, handle, etc without any complex installation `DOING`*

 ## Contact